greg-raven/Uncommon-Sense/_posts/2012-10-13-the-path-to-prosperity.md

 ---
-title: 'The path to prosperity'
+title: "The path to prosperity"
 layout: post
 categories:
 - prosperity